logan4karlk/Capstone/README.md

 # Capstone
-Data Science Capstone Project
-This is a markdown file for the Data Science Capstone Project Repository on GitHub.
+Data Science Capstone Project - this is a markdown file for the Data Science Capstone Project Repository on GitHub.